 4. The cliffs are a highlight!

-The white cliffs of Dover are made of chalk, and are said to be around 350 feet, or 110 meters tall.
+The white cliffs of Dover are made of chalk, and are said to be around 350 feet, or 110 metres tall.
 They stretch a distance of eight miles – further than you might imagine!

 5. Dover is pivotal to many plots!